CommitteeOfZero/committeeofzero.github.io/_posts/2025-07-28-sgvso-patch.markdown

 Experience this STEINS;GATE afterstory in 8-bit!

-Unexpected as it is, we patched this very niche entry, as it contains a lot of interesting setup for the series overarching science, as well as a few references to the CHAOS;HEAD entries.
+Unexpected as it is, we patched this very niche entry, as it contains a lot of interesting setup for the series's overarching science, as well as a few references to the CHAOS;HEAD entries.
 We also tried to make it less annoying to set up.

 Enjoy this short sequel in a known yet different world…